 Subpart 1.
 Purpose and eligibility.
 The purpose of this part is to provide local governments with a tool to promote the preservation of high-valued wetlands and the restoration and enhancement of wetland areas that will contribute toward meeting watershed-based goals identified in a local water management plan.
 Wetlands located in high-priority areas as identified in part 8420.0835 and a local water plan are eligible for enrollment as wetland preservation areas.
 A wetland so enrolled is exempt from property tax.
-Sites identified as high-priority areas for wetland restoration and establishment are eligible for wetland preservation of the wetland.
+Sites identified as high-priority areas for wetland restoration and establishment are eligible for wetland preservation area designation only after restoration of the wetland.
 Wetland areas receiving replacement credit are not eligible for designation as a wetland preservation area.

 Subp.
 2. Landowner application for wetland preservation area.
 A landowner may apply to the county or watershed district, if the county or watershed district chooses to accept wetland preservation areas, for designation of a wetland as a wetland preservation area on forms provided by the board.
 The applicant must include a buffer strip that meets the minimum width requirements of part 8420.0522, subpart 6, around the perimeter of the wetland.
 The applicant may include up to four acres of upland for each acre of wetland.
 The application must be accompanied by a restrictive covenant on a form provided by the board.
+The covenant must contain the same limitations on use that are provided in Minnesota